svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 ## Usage of multiple regex configuration files

 Let's imagine, that 2 developers are working in the different teams and different domains of the same project.
-And, for some specific case, one needs to get the "analysis domain knowledge" of the other in order to analyze a specific rare top issue.
+And, for some specific case, one needs to get the "analysis domain knowledge" of the other to analyze a specific rare top issue.
 Usually, such attempts end up with endless time-consuming ping-pong communications and meetings between the domains.

-The plugin allows to shorten the time of knowledge transfer, as it allows you to work with multiple regex configuration files.
+The plugin allows shortening the time of knowledge transfer, as it allows you to work with multiple regex configuration files.
 That means, that, if each domain is forming their "analysis knowledge" in form of the regex patterns within the plugin, the sharing becomes as trivial as sending the regex configuration file to the colleague.

 The following option in the context menu of the "Patterns view" will allow you to open the location of the regex storage of the plugin within your filesystem explorer: